phipsgabler/finnish-vocabulary/README.md

 Another useful description of grammatical phenomena for learners is the [website of Kimberli Mäkäräinen](https://people.uta.fi/~km56049/finnish/) from the University of Tampere.

+A quite interesing, but more technical resource is [this couple of blog posts](https://miniatureconlangs.blogspot.fi/search/label/finnish) about the Finnish partitive and the difference between morphological and syntactic accusative.

 ## Important Words

 ### Pronouns (and similar words)